zephyrproject-rtos/zephyr/boards/arm/mimxrt1060_evk/doc/index.rst

 System Clock
 ============

-The MIMXRT1060 SoC is configured to use the 24 MHz external oscillator on the board with the on-chip PLL to generate a 600 MHz core clock.
+The MIMXRT1060 SoC is configured to use the 32 KHz low frequency oscillator on the board as a source for the GPT timer to generate a system clock.

 Serial Port
 ===========